-Going back to the library example, let’s now say we have a printer in this library that users can bring their own devices to print to.
-The problem we encounter here is that since the device that the print job is coming from is not managed by your organization, it is likely that the username that the user has created for themselves will not be recognized by Papercut.
+If we stay with library example in the previous section, let’s now say we have a printer in this library that users can bring their own devices to print to.
+The problem we encounter here is that since the device that the print job is coming from is not managed by your organization, it is likely that the username that the user has created for themselves will not be recognized by Papercut NG/MF.

 Papercut can solve this issue by flagging the printer itself as an Unauthenticated Printer.
 With this option, any print job sent to this print queue will now prompt the user for authentication.
 The user can then enter their user-specific credentials that match the credentials in Papercut and have the job properly account!

 There are two locations Unauthenticated Printing can be enabled, each of which will yield slightly different results.
 Make sure to look at the scenarios above to see which functionality works best for your environment.

 Here is how to configure an Unauthenticated user in PaperCut NG/MF:

 - Navigate to the Users tab on the PaperCut Admin interface.